Also called flaccid child syndrome, it is a condition of decreased muscle tone caused by many situations.

 Others may also have problems with speech or show shallow breathing.
 Hypotonia, however, does not affect the intellect.

 Hypotheses are often of unknown origin.

-Scientists believe that they can be caused by trauma; environmental factors; or for other genetic, muscular or central nervous system disorders.
+Scientists believe that they can be caused by trauma, environmental factors, or other genetic, muscular, or central nervous system disorders.
 The National Institutes of Health lists the following common causes of hypotonia:

 Down Syndrome: A chromosomal abnormality, usually due to an additional copy of the twenty-first chromosome.

 Myasthenia gravis: A neuromuscular disorder characterized by the variable weakness of voluntary muscles, which often improves with rest and worsens with activity.
-The condition is caused by an abnormal immune response.
+An abnormal immune response causes the condition.

-Marfan syndrome: A hereditary disorder of the connective tissue (tissue that strengthens the structures of the body), which affects the skeletal system, the cardiovascular system, the eyes and the skin.
+Marfan syndrome: A hereditary disorder of the connective tissue (tissue that strengthens the body’s structures), which affects the skeletal system, the cardiovascular system, the eyes, and the skin.